 "Weary of their life on the run, Paul and Scott start to enjoy staying in one place for a while, but when Paul sees that they must move on, Scott rebels."

-On this day in 1986, The Adventures of the Galaxy Rangers aired "Aces and Apes."
-This (technically) served as the program's forty-fourth episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:
+On this day in 1986 (in the U.S.), The Adventures of the Galaxy Rangers aired "Aces and Apes."
+Officially, this (technically) served as the program's forty-fourth episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:

 "The Rangers test a new engine for the Andorians.
 An object crashes into the ship, the Rangers are forced to abandon the ship.
 As they try to recover the ship, Scarecrow and Slade team up."